stevenengland/MMM/README.md

 ## Donation

-If you like this software feel free to buy me a coffee via the following options:
+If you think these modules are useful to you, then it's a good reason to do a donation :)

+Your gratitude and finance help will motivate me to continue MMM project development.

+You can click one of the following links or just scan the QR code.
+Thanks a lot in advance!

 | Provider        | Link        |
 | ------------- |:-------------|